umbalaxx/helix/README.md

 - Change/Fix the `mi<char>` to use the fallback the same as match in next pair if the current selection is empty
 - Revert back behavior where you can type the closing quotes (`, ", ') and continue typing without typing a new non-closing character
     - Add new behavior where continue typing quotes in the empty pairs gives you symmetric opening and closing ones, e.g., (`"""..."""`)
+- Bring back the old statusline and command bar separately, so we can see what we type during the command (e.g., numeric counts, pending commands)
+- Add `syntax-tree-path` to the statusline so it shows `[Class > my_func]` in the statusline, add `syntax-tree-path` to the `left` or `center` key

 # This fork's changes